Traces de la Verité: The reappropriation of ancient wisdom in early modern natural philosophy

 2. Identify what exactly natural philosophers took from these writings.

-3. Examine how these writings functioned in the economy of early modern science.
+3. Analyze how these writings functioned in the economy of early modern science.

-It also traces the debate surrounding these ancient wisdom texts and the supposed truths contained therein throughout early modern Europe, differentiating between the various sentiments with which these texts were perceived, read, and discussed.
+It also traces the debate surrounding these ancient wisdom texts and the supposed truths contained therein throughout early modern Europe.
+This includes differentiating between the various sentiments with which these texts were perceived, read, and discussed.

 As such, VERITRACE fills in a major lacuna in our understanding of the emergence and development of early modern science, focusing not on isolated events but on the movement as a whole, whilst making use of state-of-the-art digital techniques adapted for an early modern environment.